- What Is Cholestasis?

-1. Non-Stress Tests and Biophysical Profile Scores
+1. Non-stress Tests and Biophysical Profile Scores

-2. Inducing Early Labour
+2. Inducing Early Labor

 Even if all the prenatal tests offer normal results, your doctor will recommend that she induce early labour by the 37th week.
 Since it is near impossible to predict when foetal death can occur, it is best to opt for early delivery.

-1. Will the Mother Get Obstetric Cholestasis in Another Pregnancy?
+1. Will the mother get Obstetric Cholestasis in another pregnancy?

 The chances of a pregnancy with obstetric cholestasis occurring after a previous pregnancy with the condition are very high.
 If the condition occurs in your family, you too could have a pregnancy with this condition.

-Since chances of stillbirth in this condition are very high, your doctor will recommend inducing labour between the 35th and 38th week.
+Since the chances of stillbirth in this condition are very high, your doctor will recommend inducing labour between the 35th and 38th week.
 This is usually done around the 37th week.

-3. What Happens after Labour & Childbirth?
+3. What happens after labour & childbirth?